Shortcodes

 {{< help >}}

 So no, you don’t need to memorize anything.
-Between Alpha’s shortcode documentation, OCD, and Hugo, you’re fully covered.
+Between Alpha’s shortcode documentation, LiVa, and Hugo, you’re fully covered.